adam7171512/stock_analysis/README.md

 At first, I've fetched the data into TimescaleDb running locally, however later I switched to File System for much faster backtesting, thus two repository types are implemented.

-The Main Value Object implemented for Portfolio Analysis is PortfolioSnapshot.
+The Main object representing state of Portfolio in Portfolio Analysis is PortfolioSnapshot.
 It freezes the Portfolio in time and defines it's composition and value.

 PortfolioStrategyAnalysis class is the key analysing component for Portfolio Analysis.
 It takes tickers to analyse, dividend repository, ohlc repository and performs time series analysis creating snapshots at each step, aswell as decides if/when to rebalance the portfolio and when to dispose/buy assets based on ex-div date.